-This law of 'as you sow, so shall you reap' (Gal 6:7 King James) is a central component of the living being's learning experience in the physical body.
+This law of 'as you sow, so shall you reap' (Gal 6:7 KJV) is a central component of the living being's learning experience in the physical body.

-Every action and decision we make has a consequence.
+Every action and decision that affects others has a consequence.
 Our actions and decisions are each stored up until they are expressed as physical responses.
 Sometimes our actions have immediate consequences.
 Maybe we will go to jail if we steal, for example.
 Sometimes our actions have delayed responses.

 Some consequences are expressed in our next lifetimes if we do not return to the spiritual realm.
 They will become part of the next body's DNA and will be expressed as particular diseases or handicaps.
 In fact, every part of our physical body is a consequence of our past activities - good and bad.

-This scenario - and the fact that it was being taught by early followers of Jesus - was confirmed in Galations 6:7:
+This scenario - and the fact that it was being taught by early followers of Jesus - was confirmed in Galatians 6:7:"

 "By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but Him who sent me."
 (John 5:30)